Generic selectors

 Photo by Domagoj Bregant

-Greek physical features are influenced by genetics, climate, and diet.
-The typical Greek complexion is olive or light brown, giving the skin a smooth and radiant appearance.
-This is largely due to the Mediterranean climate and a diet rich in olive oil, fish, and omega fatty acids.
+Greek physical features show genetic diversity influenced by climate, diet, and genetic traits.
+The typical Greek complexion is olive or light brown, providing a smooth and radiant appearance.
+This is mainly due to the Mediterranean climate and a diet rich in olive oil and fish.

-Some Greeks have fairer skin with pink or peachy tones, but olive skin is more common.
-Greek skin contains enough melanin to protect against harmful UV rays, making sunburn less frequent compared to people of Anglo ancestry.
+Some Greeks have fairer skin, with tones of pink or peach, but olive-toned skin is more common.
+Greeks have enough melanin to protect against UV rays, making sunburn less frequent than among people of Anglo ancestry.

-Hair and eye colors vary widely, including black, brown, blonde, blue, green, and hazel.
-Historical descriptions, such as those of Alexander the Great, suggest that lighter features were present among the ancient Greeks as well.
+Hair and eye colours vary, including black, brown, blonde, blue, green, and hazel.
+Ancient human remains and historical descriptions, like those of Alexander the Great, suggest lighter features existed in ancient Greece, too.

 Greek Eyes Hair Color27.02